Phone no longer turns on? Here’s what you can do about it

 Phone no longer turns on due to charging problems

 If your phone stops turning on, it could be due to a charging problem.
 Logically, if your battery doesn’t charge you can’t do much with your smartphone.
 Charging problems can flare up due to several factors.
 For example, your charging port may be full of dust, causing the connector to no longer make contact with your charger.
 It’s also always useful to check your power supply: your outlet, charging cable and adapter.
 It will happen to you; you think it’s the phone turns out the problem is with the power supply.
+Are you using MagSafe, USB-C or wireless charging?
+If so, also test a different cable, adapter or charging pad and try charging your phone from a laptop or other power source.
 If you want to know more about charging problems, read the blog: Phone no longer charging?
 Here’s what you can do about it.

 Phone won’t boot up due to water damage